 Looking back, it is interesting how something I read or heard has stayed with me and enriched my life.
 In James Redfield’s book, The Celestine Prophecy, there was an insight about welcoming people who come into your life.
-My take-away is we have the opportunity to learn from everyone who comes into our life.
-Every since then I have held my head up a little higher, often greet people with a hello and eye contact, and being open to what comes next.
+My takeaway is we have the opportunity to learn from everyone who comes into our life.
+Every since then, I have held my head up a little higher, often greet people with a hello and eye contact, and been open to what comes next.

-I sometimes take this to the extreme and think for a minute about what I could learn from everyone I meet on a crowd street downtown, at the mall, or the state fair.
-Being open and willing to interact with someone I do not know had made my life more interesting and fulfilling.
+I sometimes take this to the extreme and think for a minute about what I could learn from everyone I meet on a crowded street downtown, at the mall, or at the state fair.
+Being open and willing to interact with someone I do not know has made my life more interesting and fulfilling.
 It’s as if our paths are crossing for a reason that is beyond our awareness.
 There is a mysterious element involved.

-I am grateful that friend I had met in concert band in college introduced me to a teacher, Ace, who oversaw the campus student run radio station.
-After our meeting, I became a radio disc jockey and later the stations music coordinator.
+I am grateful that a friend I had met in a college concert band introduced me to a teacher, Ace, who oversaw the campus student-run radio station.
+After our meeting, I became a radio disc jockey and later the station’s music coordinator.
 I worked with many record companies, sending them our disc jockey top picks from the records they sent us.
 This was a new leadership experience for me.
 Ace encouraged me, challenged me, celebrated my mistakes, and was a good listener.
 Had my friend not suggested I meet Ace, my life would have been different.

 As a chaplain, I have met so many wonderful and interesting people.
-They all teach me about life through their stories, which include joy and grief.
-I am amazed at people share about their lives if I just take the time to listen.
+They all teach me about life through their stories, which include joy, anger, fear, and grief.
+I am amazed at people sharing about their lives if I just take the time to listen.
 Just “Show up and shut up,’ as one of my seminary professors shared with the class one day.
 I trust and am more endeared to those who truly listen to me for who I am; warts, faults, and everything else.
 What a gift it is to be heard.

 I realize I cannot talk with everyone that comes across my path.
 I keep my head up and have become more aware of people coming into my life.
 I see so many heads looking down these days.
 A smile and saying hello may bring a little joy to the others person’s day.
 Who knows what it might lead to.
 Years later you may say, what a blessing and joy it has been that I was open and willing to interact with this person, who is now my friend.